topjohnwu/magisk-module-installer/README.md

 [Here](https://drive.google.com/file/d/0B4FApl7433hBNEZtRElUbzRwTkU/view) is a video from a testuser that shows how efficient is the multitasking with the module (no tab reloading in Chrome, no reloading of apps - even though the testuser is using 20+ apps).

-*NOTE: If you are using MIUI ROM please disable MIUI optimization and MIUI memory optimization because it resets most of these settings.*
+*NOTE: If you are using MIUI ROM please disable MIUI optimization and MIUI memory optimization because it resets most of these settings.
+If you use any app that tweaks settings above please uninstall or at least disable them to run and ruin the module's settings.*